A Place For Fun With Old Engines

 the more conventional 53 series uniflow scavenged engines in the

-1950s, which was used in a wide range of marine, railroad and
+1950s, and was used in a wide range of marine, railroad and industrial

-industrial applications as well as in trucks.
-Vee versions of
+applications as well as in trucks.
+Vee versions of the 71 series

-the 71 series were also developed in this time period, and became
+were also developed in this time period, and became a widely used

 Article and page design by Preston Cook, ©2009

 Detroit Diesel 3-71 engine shows the view in the air box (left

 to right) of the outside of the liner on cylinder #3, a section

 through the piston and rod on cylinder #2, and an outside view

 of the piston, rod, and rings on cylinder #3.
 Top three illustrations